microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 ONNX Runtime uses the following optimizations to speed up Stable Diffusion in CUDA:

 * [Flash Attention](https://arxiv.org/abs/2205.14135) for float16 precision.
 Flash Attention uses tiling to reduce number of GPU memory reads/writes, and improves performance with less memory for long sequence length.
 The kernel requires GPUs of Compute Capability >= 7.5 (like T4, A100, and RTX 2060~4090).
 * [Memory Efficient Attention](https://arxiv.org/abs/2112.05682v2) for float32 precision or older GPUs (like V100).
-We used the fused multi-head attention in CUTLASS.
+We used the fused multi-head attention kernel in CUTLASS, and the kernel was contributed by xFormers.
 * Channel-last (NHWC) convolution.
 For NVidia GPU with Tensor Cores support, NHWC tensor layout is recommended for convolution.
 See [Tensor Layouts In Memory: NCHW vs NHWC](https://docs.nvidia.com/deeplearning/performance/dl-performance-convolutional/index.html#tensor-layout).
 * GroupNorm kernel for NHWC tensor layout.
 * SkipLayerNormalization which fuses LayerNormalization with Add bias and residual inputs.